Fingerposts

 8 Minute Read

 Change is an odyssey, and we are its heroes.
 Homer filled 24 books but gave us only a flake of Odysseus’ labors.
-A figment of the poet’s imagination, Odysseus never struggled with habits of anger, excess weight, time management, or a short attention span.
+A figment of the poet’s imagination, Odysseus never struggled with habits of anger, excess weight, time management, or a short little span of attention.
 But like Homer’s hero, our odyssey is always on, our treadmill never-ending, our journey continually sprawled before us.
 Most days, we go it alone.
 All in, no other human has faced—or will come close to enduring—our inspired but individual hour upon the solitary road between being and becoming.
 But on certain days, we thank the gods for Fingerposts.
-Following are a few in my collection.
+Following are a few I have collected during my wanderings.

 Indirection